zcczhang/zcczhang.github.io/_projects/MEMS.md

 tool: "/images/comsol.png"
 ---

-This project is mentored by a doctor at UCLA and the final paper was published.<br>
+This project is mentored by Albert Chen at UCLA and the final paper was published.<br>
 In this work, using COMSOL and MATLAB, a finite element code was used for the design, optimization and visualization of a comb drive accelerator.